DTAS Resilience Fund — Proposal

 Governance Consultant

 £4,000A specialist in Scottish charity governance — someone who knows OSCR requirements, understands the Scottish Governance Code, and has worked with community trusts before.
-They draft, adapt, and help the board adopt the essential policies: Code of Conduct, safeguarding, complaints process, risk register, and scheme of delegation.
+Drafts and helps the board adopt: Code of Conduct, safeguarding, complaints process, risk register, and scheme of delegation.

 Strategic Planning Facilitator

-£3,000CDT’s new chair has a clear vision — heritage, environment, economy, community — but there’s no written plan with measurable objectives.
+£3,000CDT’s new chair has a clear vision but there’s no written plan with measurable objectives.
 A professional facilitator runs the sessions and captures the output.
 The vision comes from the board and community, not from the consultant.

 Trustee Training Programme

 £3,000New trustees currently learn by sitting in on meetings — no formal induction, no structured training on legal duties.
-A training programme covers Scottish Governance Code, trustee legal responsibilities, EDI, and heritage-specific obligations.
+Covers Scottish Governance Code, trustee legal responsibilities, EDI, and heritage-specific obligations.

 Communications & Profile Specialists